MherZaqaryan/Mher-Dev-Documentation/docs/private-games/feedback.md

 sidebar_position: 8
 ---

 Are you enjoyed with the features that BedWars1058 Private Games Addon provides?
-We would appriciate so much, if you take a minute to write a positive review about the addon and it's features.
+We would appreciate so much, if you take a minute to write a positive review about the addon and it's features.

 You can leave a review [here](https://polymart.org/r/1620/reviews#write). ❤️